 WHAT’S NEW: TYPE YOUR FAMILY SURNAME INTO THE SEARCH BOX TO LOCATE OBITUARY INFORMATION I AM CONTINUALLY UPDATING ON THIS BLOGSITE, MOSTLY IN PAGES UNDER THE “LITHUANIAN FAMILIES” TAB.
-SEE HOW YOUR LITHUANIAN FAMILY RELATES TO OTHERS THAT IMMIGRATED TO THE SPRINGFIELD AREA.
-SO INTERESTING!
+SEE HOW YOUR LITHUANIAN FAMILY RELATES TO OTHERS THAT IMMIGRATED TO THE SPRINGFIELD.

 In the first years of the 20th century, Lithuanians arrived in Springfield, Illinois en masse, fleeing political and religious repression, conscription, poverty and a total ban on their language in the Czarist Russian Empire.
 Male immigrants who had previously worked in the mines of Scotland and Pennsylvania came seeking jobs in Sangamon County’s coal mines.
 Many who had not previously started families found wives here among the young women also immigrating from Lithuania.
 The total population of Lithuanian-born with their American-born children numbered several thousand in Sangamon County by 1920.
 Most of the Lithuanian-born adults were illiterate or barely literate due to the language ban in their home country.

 Predominantly Roman Catholic, these Lithuanians signaled their intent to form a permanent community when, in 1908, they laid the cornerstone for St. Vincent de Paul Catholic Church at Eighth and Enos Streets.
 For 63 years the church served as a focus of the Lithuanian language and identity, swelling to 1,200 worshipers in 1917.